Puerto Rico beach

 In August of 2020, an entertainment space called Distrito T-Mobile (yes, created by the cell phone carrier and a local Puerto Rican developer) opened, giving locals and travelers a place to enjoy good food and live music.
 Made to attract local and international visitors, Distrito T-Mobile was created as an entertainment complex that spoke to native culture (in food and performances) in ways travelers would understand.

-Attractions include zip lining with Toro Verde, Puerto Rican-owned Caribbean Cinemas, and a concert hall.
+Attractions include ziplining with Toro Verde, Puerto Rican-owned Caribbean Cinemas, and a concert hall.
 With six restaurants celebrating local and international food (plus a bar and ice cream/churro shop), Distrito is preparing to become Puerto Rico's version of a tropical Times Square.
-Insider tip: on the second floor of La Central restaurant, you'll find a collection of pieces by photographer Jack Delano celebrating the 1930s Puerto Rican jibaro or traditional farmers.

 The fight for self-sufficiency

 The tide has been slowly shifting, with small farmers like Frutos del Guacabo establishing networks and getting more locally-grown food to the markets.
-Other small farms like El Pretexto are introducing organic agriculture in ways non-farmers would understand.
-El Pretexto offers a culinary lodging option that allows guests to experience the food directly from the source.
-Just like El Pretexto, farm-to-table movements are occurring on the island.
-While not moving as fast as other places, the pandemic has made islanders look at what they can grow locally.
+Other small farms like El Pretexto offer culinary lodging for guests to experience food directly from the source.
+A farm-to-table movement is spreading across the island, with Covid being a catalyst in forcing islanders to see what they could grow locally.

 Do you like piña coladas?